peterchowacademy/the-docs/docs/diving/owd/owd.md

 - The only danger only arise in 2 scenarios
     - 1: You exhale completely and begin your dive
     - 2: You hold your breathe & dive to 60m +
+- You don't typically equalize during ascend due to pressure from your inards to outards is a natural human process

+### Dos and Don't

+1. NEVER hold your breath during a dive
+- Say you hold your breath and ascend, your lungs over-expand and could lead to rupture.
+Causing air to enter your chest cavity and bloodstream and results in paralysis or depth

+2. DON'T dive when your lung is inflammed, due to the air trapped in lungs will over-expand

+3. DON'T dive during a flu, after flu med, your bloodflow increases and adds more internal pressure to your body and ends up in your ears or nasal cavity.

+4. DON'T dive after eating food that produces a lot of gas!
+During ascend, ga expand = cauing discomfort

+### Breathing and buoyancy

+1.